VerifyTests/Verify/docs/mdsource/parameterised.source.md

 Results in:

  * NamerTests.IgnoreParametersForVerified_arg=One.received.txt
  * NamerTests.IgnoreParametersForVerified_arg=Two.received.txt
  * NamerTests.IgnoreParametersForVerified.verified.txt

 And for the second test:

  * NamerTests.IgnoreParametersForVerifiedFluent_arg=One.received.txt
  * NamerTests.IgnoreParametersForVerifiedFluent_arg=Two.received.txt
  * NamerTests.IgnoreParametersForVerifiedFluent.verified.txt

 ## UseParametersHash

 `UseParametersHash`() is an alternative to the `UseParameters`() method that will use a hash of the parameters instead stringifying the parameters.
 This is useful when the parameters are large and could potentially generate file names that exceed allowances of the OS.

+### MsTest

-snippet: UseParametersHash
+snippet: UseParametersHashMsTest